 Finally, there are plug-in hybrid electric vehicles.
 The quoted ‘range’ is usually somewhere between 20 and 30 miles on the battery alone, which is a great way to reduce your fuel consumption if you do a lot of city driving as opposed to long-distance driving.

 Why get an Audi Hybrid?

 Hybrid cars are much better for the environment than full ICE powered cars, thanks to their low emissions.
 You don’t have to make the leap of faith to an electric motor and in reality, your usual routine of filling up at the petrol station won’t change much.

-Hybrid cars also have much cheaper road tax and BiK rates, making them a solid choice whether you’re a savings-savvy shopper looking for a new personal lease car or a book-balancing businessman on the hunt for a new great company car.
+Company car tax on electric cars and hybrid cars is much cheaper than traditional ICE cars.
+These low BiK rates teamed with lower road tax, makes them a solid choice whether you’re a savings-savvy shopper looking for a new personal lease car or a book-balancing businessman on the hunt for a new great company car.

 Audi Hybrid Range